 Helpful Guide to Understanding Human Rights Code Protections Applicable to Race, Religion, Gender, Age, Sexuality, among other things

-In Ontario, people are protected against certain forms of mistreatment whereas the Human Rights Code, R.S.O.
+In the Province of Ontario, people are afforded with a protection against forms of mistreatment whereas the Human Rights Code, R.S.O.
 1990, c.
 H.19 prescribes a variety of activity concerns constituting as unlawful discrimination within various activities involving five (5) key protected areas as include the following:

 - Contractual Relations; and

 - Vocational Associations.

 In seeking protections under the Code, an Application can be brought to the Human Rights Tribunal of Ontario (HRTO) which will review the complaint, hear arguments from advocates, and adjudicate a decision with available remedies ranging from an Order of monetary compensation and/or forms of alternate resolution.

 In addition to protections against discrimination, the Code also includes provisions for protection against reprisal for seeking the protections provided for by the Code.
 The reprisal protection assures that those who bring complaints to the HRTO shall be free to do so without fear of recourse including intimidation or other wrongful responsive hardships.

 Generally, with some exceptions, in regards to the five (5) key areas as indicated above, the Code states that:

 Every person has a right to equal treatment with respect to services, goods and facilities, without discrimination because of race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability.